January 18 (Tuesday) 2022

 Writing an article or producing other types of output can be a struggle.
-There are different threats to effective and efficient writing, including distractions, lack of time and limited ability to share struggles and solve problems, often leading to a loss of motivation and delayed output.
+There are different threats to working effectively and efficiently, including distractions, lack of time and limited ability to share struggles and solve problems, often leading to a loss of motivation and delayed output.

-In this workshop, we will practice applying the so-called Pomodoro technique in the "Shut Up and Write” group setting, which is an approach that promises to make writing more focused, more social, more fun and – eventually – more productive by working in the presence of others and in intervals.
+In this workshop, we will practice applying the so-called Pomodoro technique in the "Shut up and write" group setting.
+This is an approach that promises to make writing more focused, more social, more fun and – eventually – more productive by working in the presence of others and in intervals.

-The workshop comprises an introduction to the Shut Up and Write approach (15%); an exercise in applying this approach through subsequent working sessions (75%); and finally a reflection on the experienced advantages and challenges of the approach (10%).
+The workshop comprises an introduction to the Shut up and write approach (15%); an exercise in applying this approach on your own work in subsequent working intervals (75%); and finally a reflection on the experienced advantages and challenges of the approach (10%).

 Please be aware that the purpose of this workshop is primarily to give you the time, space and tools to work and practice with the Shut up and write approach, rather than give you advice on the content or style of your output.

-- Become aware of the pros and cons of this approach and be able to decide whether it might benefit you.
+- be aware of the pros and cons of this approach;

 Dr. Fadi Hirzalla is the Graduate School senior lecturer and methodology consultant.
 He specialises in quantitative and qualitative methods and methodology, next to his substantive interests in citizenship and new media, with a particular focus on intercultural relations and young people.
 Prior to joining the Graduate School, he worked at the University of Amsterdam and Utrecht University.